 Control of material quality and supply chain assurance is a pillar of risk management for shipowners.
 Approval of materials is an important classification function.
 Bureau Veritas offers a range of digital tools to help owners select suppliers.
 We also perform supplier verification for external ecommerce platforms.

 Bureau Veritas was involved right at the start of the LNG industry: we classed the first ocean-going ship for transport of liquefied gas, the “Beauvais”.
 From 1965-1971 we built a solid reputation classing LNG carriers with the “Jules Vernes” and the “Descartes”.
 We also classed the first membrane LNG carrier, the 120,000m3 “Ben Franklin”.

 Today’s LNG mega-projects require new solutions to transport gas from production sites to customers around the world.
 We are the classification society for Ichthys LNG, at 182,000M3, the vessel’s Moss-type cargo tank capacity is the largest of any LNG carrier worldwide.

-With demand for natural gas growing, Bureau Veritas supported the introduction of floating gas terminals, classing the first floating storage and regasification unit (FSRU), the “Excellence” for Excelerate Energy in 2005.
+With demand for natural gas growing, Bureau Veritas supported the introduction of floating gas terminals, classing the first floating storage and regasification unit (FSRU), the “Excelsior” for Excelerate Energy in 2005.
 We went on to support LNG production by classing the first ever constructed FLNG delivered to Exmar in 2015, and providing Technical Assistance for the Shell Prelude, the world’s first ever FLNG.